-- 24. Where the decision concerns the provision or withdrawal of life-sustaining treatment (defined in the MCA as being treatment which a person providing healthcare regards as necessary to sustain life33), the person determining whether the treatment is in the best interests of someone who lacks capacity to consent must not be motivated by a desire to bring about the individual's death.34 - 25.
-Whether a treatment is 'life-sustaining' depends not only on the type of treatment, but also on the particular circumstances in which it may be prescribed.
+life33), the person determining whether the treatment is in the best interests of someone who lacks capacity to decide must not be motivated by a desire to bring about the individual's death.34

+- 25. Whether a treatment is 'life-sustaining' depends not only on the type of treatment, but also on the particular circumstances in which it may be prescribed.
 For example, in some situations giving antibiotics may be life-sustaining, whereas in other circumstances antibiotics are used to treat a non-life-threatening condition.
 It is up to the doctor or healthcare professional providing treatment to assess whether the treatment is life-sustaining in each particular situation. - 26.
-It is also up to the doctor or healthcare professional in each situation to decide, first, whether the life-sustaining treatment in question is in fact on offer (see further section F): - Some treatments may be clinically futile because there is no realistic prospect that they could achieve their physiological aim, for instance that CPR could actually restart the person's heart and breathing. - Some treatments cannot be provided for clinical reasons: for instance, it might not be physically possible to reinsert a feeding tube for a person being fed by clinically assisted nutrition and hydration. - Some treatments may be covered by specific policies: for instance, a hospital may have a policy that antibiotics cannot be used in certain situations because of the risk of antibiotic resistance.
+It is also up to the doctor or healthcare professional in each situation to decide, first, whether the life-sustaining treatment in question is in fact on offer (see further section F): - In some cases, there is no prospect that the treatment could achieve its physiological aim. - Some treatments cannot be provided for clinical reasons: for instance, it might not be physically possible to reinsert a feeding tube for a person being fed by clinically assisted nutrition and hydration. - Some treatments may be covered by specific policies: for instance, a hospital may have a policy that antibiotics cannot be used in certain situations because of the risk of antibiotic resistance.
 Or a particular drug may not be on offer because it does not meet national commissioning criteria. - There may be some other reason why in the specific circumstances of the patient's case why the treatment is not clinically indicated. - 27.
-In deciding whether a treatment is on offer, the treating doctor should take into account any statement in advance made by the patient in the same way as a request made by the patient who has capacity to make such decisions.
+In deciding whether a treatment is on offer, the treating doctor should take into account any statement in advance made by the patient in the same way as a request made by the patient who has capacity to make such decisions. - 28.
+If the treatment is not on offer, the treating doctor cannot be required by this Act to provide it.35 There may well be other routes to resolve any dispute that may arise in consequence of the decision not to offer the treatment, such as judicial review, but they fall outside the scope of this Act, and cannot be resolved by the Court of Protection. - 29.
+If the treatment is in principle on offer, then the decision will need to be made as to whether it is in the patient's best interests to give it.
+Alongside the guidance in the Code of Practice, doctors and other staff should refer to relevant professional guidance for the process of making the decision,36 including the need (for instance) for a second opinion. - 30.
+In making a best interests decision about giving or continuing life-sustaining treatment, there is